-EPCM breaks down the Energy Outlook – Oil and Gas (DNV Report Notes): In efforts to make the world’s energy system cleaner and more efficient, the oil and gas value chain is changing.
-There is a focus on transitioning to a lower-carbon energy mix, which is seeing companies diversifying from oil to increasingly including gas in their portfolios.
+EPCM breaks down the Energy Outlook—Oil and Gas (DNV Report Notes): In efforts to make the world’s energy system cleaner and more efficient, the oil and gas value chain is changing.
+There is a focus on transitioning to a lower-carbon energy mix, which is seeing companies diversify from oil and increasingly include gas in their portfolios.

-In the oil and gas industry, energy is measured in million tonnes of oil equivalent, whilst the power industry uses terawatt hour.
+In the oil and gas industry, energy is measured in million tonnes of oil equivalent, whilse the power industry uses terawatt hour.
 The International System of Units uses joules, or exajoules (EJ).

 One EJ is